 2012 saw the release of his recording as solo violin of Antonio Vivaldi’s Quattro Stagioni (The Four Seasons) together with Forma Antiqva, a CD that has been acclaimed by critics and audiences worldwide: ”The best Four Seasons in history” (Diverdi, Eduardo Torrico), “…the performance of The Four Seasons were never heard as that of the ensemble Forma Antiqva and soloist Aitor Hevia.”
 (JPC Editorial, Norbert Richter).

-Besides his intense chamber music activity, he has appeared as soloist with the Asturias Symphony Orchestra (OSPA), he has been concertmaster of the Spanish Youth Orchestra (JONDE), a member of the European Union Youth Orchestra (EUYO), guest concertmaster of Tenerife’s Symphony Orchestra (OST) and a member of the Da Camera orchestra, having the opportunity to work with conductors such as Carlo Maria Giulini, Sir Colin Davis, Bernard Haitink, Aarón Zapico, Jordi Savall, Pablo González or Antonio Méndez, among others.
+Besides his intense chamber music activity, he has appeared as soloist with the Asturias Symphony Orchestra (OSPA), he has been concertmaster of the Spanish Youth Orchestra (JONDE), member of the European Union Youth Orchestra (EUYO), guest concertmaster of Orquesta Sinfónica del Principado de Asturias and Orquesta Sinfónica de Tenerife and member of the Da Camera orchestra, having the opportunity to work with conductors such as Carlo Maria Giulini, Sir Colin Davis, Bernard Haitink, Aarón Zapico, Jordi Savall and Pablo González among others.

-His firm commitment to violin and chamber music teaching has led him to give masterclasses in courses, festivals, conservatories and universities of Spains, USA, Colombia, The Netherlands, Sweden, etc. He currently holds the String Quartet Chair at the Conservatory of Music of Aragon (CSMA), where he’s taught since 2008, and teaches regularly violin and string quartet at the Llanes International Music Course.
+His firm commitment to violin and chamber music teaching has led him to give masterclasses in courses, festivals, conservatories and universities of Spains, USA, Colombia, The Netherlands, Sweden, etc. He currently holds the String Quartet Chair at the Conservatory of Music of Aragon (CSMA), where he’s taught since 2008, violin teacher at the Orchestral Studies Academy at Barenboim-Said Foundation and teaches regularly violin and string quartet at the Llanes International Music Course.

 He plays a Julia Maria Pasch violin, Vienna 2021.